codefresh-io/docs.codefresh.io/_docs/promotions/product-releases.md

   By displaying only the current set of environments per release, you get a clear, focused view of the product’s deployment landscape.

 * Historical data for environments
-  Individual releases retain information on environments targeted during promotion, even if those environments have since been removed or renamed, to ensure traceability if needed.
+  Individual releases retain information on environments targeted during promotion, even if those environments have since been removed or renamed, ensuring traceability.